Arms export licences for sales to Israel

 The UK Foreign, Commonwealth and Development Office describes Taiwan as a “stable, vibrant democracy with a free press and independent judiciary”.

-Taiwan’s current President is Tsai Ing-wen, of the Democratic Progressive Party (DPP).
+Taiwan’s current President is Tsai Ing-wen, of the Democratic Progressive Party (DPP), her term ends in May 2024.
+Presidential and parliamentary elections were held in January 2024, and DPP candidate, current Vice President William Lai Ching-te, won the contest, a third consecutive victory for the DPP.
 The DPP did support declaring formal independence for Taiwan in the 1990s.
 But now, particularly under the leadership of Tsai Ing-wen, it supports the status-quo stating that Taiwan is already independent as the Republic of China (PDF).
+Lai is not expected to change this approach.

 The other main political party, the Kuomintang (KMT), still formally supports the Republic of China’s sovereignty over the whole of China.
 When in power over the last few decades, it has generally sought to defuse tensions with the People’s Republic of China, however, and build economic and social ties with the mainland.